cmhe/meta-readonly-rootfs-overlay/README.md

 it.

-Assuming the readonly-rootfs-overlay layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the readonly-rootfs-overlay layer to bblayers.conf, along with any other layers needed. e.g.:
+Assuming the readonly-rootfs-overlay layer exists at the top-level of your OpenEmbedded source tree, you can add it to the build system by adding the location of the readonly-rootfs-overlay layer to bblayers.conf, along with any other layers needed. e.g.:

 ```
   BBLAYERS ?= " \
-    /path/to/yocto/meta \
+    /path/to/layers/meta \
-    /path/to/yocto/meta-poky \
+    /path/to/layers/meta-poky \
-    /path/to/yocto/meta-yocto-bsp \
+    /path/to/layers/meta-yocto-bsp \
-    /path/to/yocto/meta-readonly-rootfs-overlay \
+    /path/to/layers/meta-readonly-rootfs-overlay \
     "
 ```